HIRO-group/Custom_IMU_Madgwick_Filter/README.md

 The world Frame is always ENU which is the default of Gazebo.

 Extra Features:
+In the original madgwick filter the input publisher name should be /imu/data_raw and output publisher is /imu/data.
-You can pass custom IMU publisher names and you can output pose to new publisher, a crucial feature definitely required in original madgwick filter.
+But in this implementation You can pass custom IMU publisher names and you can output pose to new publisher, a crucial feature definitely required in original madgwick filter.

 Except the extra features, there is no difference between mine and original madgwick filter.